phalcon-orphanage/docs/en/reference/applications.rst

         }
     }

-A special bootstrap file is required to load the a multi-module MVC architecture:
+A special bootstrap file is required to load a multi-module MVC architecture:

 .. code-block:: php